 The Collect is a prayer that touches on the theme of the Scripture readings and transitions us from speaking and singing God's praise to listening to his Holy Scriptures.

-The Collect is a prayer that The Collect of the Day, standing (BCP page 125) Leader: The Lord be with you.
+The Collect of the Day, standing

+Leader: The Lord be with you.
 People: And with your spirit.